BenJohn98/DMAt/README.md

 Recommend compiling using ubuntu terminal available on linux systems or through 'windows subsystem for linux' with windows 10.
 Requires installation of gsl libraries and g++ compiler.
 To install GSL Libraries: $sudo apt-get install g++
-Tp install compiler: $sudo apt-get install libgsl-dev
+To install compiler: $sudo apt-get install libgsl-dev

 To compile: